Raymi306/fmn-passgen/README.md

 Note that if you are a slow typer and you do not need the password to be memorable, a standard randomly generated password can provide equivalent protection with less overall length.

+## Versioning

+Currently, there is an attempt at following semantic versioning.
+When considering breaking changes, only the CLI is taken into account; the library has no impact on versioning.
+So, if the usage of the CLI is changed in a backwards-incompatible manner, this would warrant a major version bump.

 ## Inspiration
 - [xkcd 936](https://xkcd.com/936/)
 - https://www.xkpasswd.net/